-- 2) Limited resources require people to make choices in their daily lives.
+- 1) Scarcity and economic reasoning, supply and demand, market structures, the role of the government, the role of financial institutions, economics stabilization and trade. - 2) Limited resources require people to make choices in their daily lives.
 The student will demonstrate understanding of that role with respect to supply, demand, and profits in a market economy. - 3) Lastly students will understand the role of economic performance, money, stabilization policies and trade of the Unites States.
 (St # 1514)